HSRLCLab/SmartFactory_Box-Sortic/README.md

 - [ ] The battery of the box must be recharged by hand.
 Inductive charging while waiting would be desirable.
 - [ ] Cable routing and mounting must be revised.
 #### Software
-The open ToDo's can be found in the Documentation on the [GitHub-Page](https://lmazzole.github.io/SmartFactory_Box-Sortic/todo.html)
+All open ToDo's can be found in the Documentation on the [GitHub-Page](https://lmazzole.github.io/SmartFactory_Box-Sortic/todo.html)
+- [ ] Split the Code in 2 Repos: Box-Sortic and Box-Basis in order to increase reusability.
 ### Contributors

 - [Luca Mazzoleni](https://github.com/LMazzole)